Joseph A. Lombardo

 Will My Sealed Criminal Record Be Destroyed?

-When a criminal record is expunged in New Jersey, the documentation is not physically destroyed.
+When a criminal record is expunged in Hammonton, the documentation is not physically destroyed.
 Your record will remain in a segregated file which is kept separately from public records, where it can only be accessed by certain agencies and authorities.
 There are two main purposes for keeping sealed records on file:

 - The judiciary must retain access to your criminal record in case you are arrested and charged again in the future, or enter special court programs.

 - Certain employers must be able to access the record for security purposes, namely employers and employment agencies in law enforcement, criminal justice, and corrections.
 However, the vast majority of employers will be denied access when conducting a background check, and will simply see a “no records found” result instead of the actual conviction.
-There may be several limited exceptions to this rule, such as schools which screen teaching applicants for the safety of the children.
+There may be several limited exceptions to this rule, such as schools that screen teaching applicants for the safety of the children.

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers